openconfig/reference/rpc/gnmi/gnmi-specification.md

     driven (e.g., the changing of state of an entity based on an external trigger) then an `ON_CHANGE` subscription may be created, whereas if other data represents counter values, a `SAMPLE` subscription may be created.
-    In addition to this, the target MUST select the `sample_interval` for a `SAMPLE` subscription under this mode, on a per-leaf basis for a fast periodic response.
+    In addition to this, the target MAY decide the `sample_interval` for a `SAMPLE` type of subscription under this mode, on a per-leaf basis.
 The target MAY change the `sample_interval` dynamically without notifying the client.

 ##### 3.5.1.5.3 POLL Subscriptions